cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## Deploying production BOSH through micro BOSH ##

-1. Once your micro BOSH instance is deployed, you can target its director:
+1. Once your micro BOSH instance is deployed, you can target its Director:

 		$ bosh micro status
 		...